arifulmrislam/Advantech-LoRaWAN-WISE-6610-gateway-and-WISE-2410-wireless-condition-monitoring-sensor-solution/README.md

 A new tab will pop up after click on network server > enable > network > server (http).

-  Account: root
+  `Account: root`

-  Password: root
+  `Password: root`

 ## Step5.

 Create an end node device according the OTAA or ABP method.

-   I f select commissioned ””, which means the node will use OTAA mode for connecting with a gateway.
+  - I f select commissioned ””, which means the node will use OTAA mode for connecting with a gateway.

-   I f select active nodes ””, which means the node will use ABP mode for connecting with a gateway.
+  - I f select active nodes ””, which means the node will use ABP mode for connecting with a gateway.

 Click on create in devices in activated because this project is using ABP mode for connection.

 A.DevAddr: the device address of an end node.
-   Copy pate from WISE-2410 RF module tab.
+  - Copy pate from WISE-2410 RF module tab.

 B.Profile: select the model name of the WISE-6610 which used for Network Server role.
-   In this demo, a EUR version is used to connect with WISE-2410NA version.
+  - In this demo, a EUR version is used to connect with WISE-2410NA version.

 C.App Arguments: the I/O board of the end node.
-   In this project, a WISE-2410 is used.
+  - In this project, a WISE-2410 is used.

 D.NwkSKey: the network service key address of an end node.
-   Copy pate from WISE-2410 RF module tab.
+  - Copy pate from WISE-2410 RF module tab.

 E.AppSK ey: the application service key of an end node.
-   Copy pate from WISE-2410 RF module tab.
+  - Copy pate from WISE-2410 RF module tab.

 F.Click on save to finish the setting.